Frequently Asked Questions

 What's the difference between a "full-time" and "part-time" photographer?

-As compared with part-time photographers, professionals like myself who've chosen photography as a full-time career are studied artists able to also offer couples more personal attention, more flexible business hours and likely much faster turn-around time on proofing and reprints.
-Perhaps most importantly, it may be worthwhile to consider that when a person's entire livelihood depends upon their reputation as a Wedding Photographer, they have a vested interest in doing the most complete and satisfying job for you as possible.
+As compared with part-time photographers, professionals who've chosen photography as a full-time career are typically studied artists able to also offer couples more personal attention, more flexible business hours and likely much faster turn-around time in providing you with your images and prints--not to mention generally better work.
+Lately I've noticed some very good full-time photographers offering more reasonable pricing than less talented part-timers, which seems odd until considering part-timers have other sources of income and therefore don't mind if their pricing leaves them photographing only a few weddings a year.
+Lastly, it's worthwhile to consider that when a person's entire livelihood depends upon their reputation as a Wedding Photographer, they have a vested interest in doing the most complete and satisfying job for you possible.

 What is the difference between shooting in RAW mode and JPEG mode?

-The very best photographers care way too much about their work and about you to shoot your wedding in anything but RAW mode.
-The best photographers will go so far as to say that for a "professional" to shoot in anything but RAW mode is irresponsible.
-Back in the days of film, which were not at all long ago, this would be akin to shooting cheap 35mm Konica film instead of Pro Medium Format Kodak.
+The very best Wedding Photographers and Pro Photographers in general whether their specialty be high fashion, commercial or otherwise care way too much about their images, reputation and clientele to shoot in anything but RAW mode.
+All true pros, including an esteemed Photographer from National Geographic who engaged me in conversation at a recent Wedding, will say that for a "pro" to shoot in anything but RAW is "utterly irresponsible".
+I'm sure you remember 35mm film cameras, and possibly you're aware of Medium Format film cameras, which the best pros used and produced negatives up to 4.5 times the size of 35mm cameras.
+Compared with the days of film, which were not at all long ago, shooting in JPEG now would be akin to shooting cheap Konica film in 35mm cameras instead of Pro Kodak in Medium Format cameras--"yesterday's" version of RAW, really.
 Turns out though times change, some things remain the same.
 Don't even consider bothering with a "photographer" who shoots digitally in JPEG mode.
-Again, write me with any questions, and I'd also like to hear about or from any "professional" who denies anything I've written here.
+As always, write me with any questions, and I'd also like to hear about or from any "photographer" who denies anything I've written here.
 As of yet, I haven't heard a peep.

 How much do I need to spend for my Wedding Photography?